argilla-io/argilla/docs/_source/reference/webapp/pages.md

 ### Filters

-The _filters_ provide you a quick and intuitive way to filter and sort your records with respect to various parameters.
+The _filters_ provide a quick and intuitive way to filter and sort your records with respect to various parameters.
 You can find more information about how to use the filters in our detailed [filter guide](./features.md).

+#### Info button

+On the right side of the filters, the info button can be used to open a small overlay window.
+The aim is to provide the user with a shortcut to related information specific to the current view.
+This button appears when extra help is considered useful. (e.g. model explanation, weal labeling...).

 ### Record cards